oracle-samples/oci-data-science-ai-samples/jobs/Fn/README.md

 ## Deploy the Function

-Make sure that you have your own context configure and pointing to your tenancy OCID, as shown at the beggining of this guide!
+Make sure that you have your own context configured and pointing to your tenancy OCID, as shown at the beggining of this guide!

 ```bash
 fn use context <your-tenancy-context>